 Credits, 3 sem. hrs.
 Prerequisite(s): Art Majors Only (Non-Art majors must receive written permission from the Chair, Department of Art).

 This course is an introduction to the world of digital photography using the digital camera.
 Concepts and skills of basic photography with a creative approach, history of photography, lighting, composition, manipulation and color correction of images with digital software for enhancement will be covered and practiced.
+A digital camera is required.
 Course Designation: (S)